PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

-Earlier you learned that report label translations provide localized values for text elements on a report that are not directly associated with a dataset object such as a report title or a button caption.
+Earlier you learned that report label translations provide localized values for text elements on a report that are not directly associated with a dataset object.
+Examples of report labels are the text values for report titles, section headings and button captions.
 Given that Power BI provides no built-in features to track or integrate report labels, Translations Builder solves this problem using the **Localized Labels** table strategy.
-Before introducing this strategy, let’s take a moment to discuss the problems is has been designed to solve.
+Before introducing this strategy, let’s take a moment to discuss the problems this strategy has been designed to solve.

-If you have experience with Power BI Desktop, it's critical that you learn which report design techniques to avoid when you begin building multi-language reports.
+If you have experience building datasets and reports with Power BI Desktop, it's critical that you learn which report design techniques to avoid when building multi-language reports.
 Let's begin with the obvious things which cause problems due to a lack of localization support.

-- Using textboxes or buttons with hard-coded text value
+- Using textboxes or buttons with hard-coded text values

 - Adding a hard-coded text value for the title of a visual